 Django, on the other hand, has a huge number of built-in packages.
-To be precise, there were 4,046 Django packages as of September 2019.
+According to IBM, there were more than 10,000 Django packages in 2020.
 This means you’re likely will find a package to build and run your application with less effort.

 Flask’s community is not as big as Django’s.
 Therefore, if you have difficulty coding in Flask or have questions about Flask, it can take a while to find answers.

 Django has options for protecting your application from the following issues: